top of page

 Child working with circuits

-Expanded and enriched learning time and opportunities, the second pillar of community schools, are essential to schools’ capacity to support students’ academic growth, as well as to help them develop socially, emotionally, and physically.
+Expanded and enriched learning opportunities are essential to schools’ capacity to support students’ academic growth, as well as to help them develop socially, emotionally, and physically.
 In addition to supporting student-focused instruction in classrooms, community schools provide students with additional after school and summer learning time.

 In our community schools, educators collaborate with DCSC and community partners to provide learning activities during out-of-school time and summer, using school facilities and other community spaces.
 This approach makes it clear that enriched learning time is the responsibility of both schools and communities.
 Programs vary depending on community priorities and include arts, physical activity, small group and individualized academic support, and hands-on learning activities.